tn00364361/demo-cnn-docker/README.md

     3. [Build](docker/build.sh) the image.
     4. [Launch](docker/run.sh) a container.
     5. Develop and test your algorithm in the container.
-    6. If new dependency appears along the way, go back to 1.
+    6. If new dependency appears during development, go back to 1 and reiterate.

     In addition, it is a good pratice to explicitly specify the software versions.
 For example, when providing a [`requirements.txt`](requirements.txt) for PIP, one should prefer `==` or `>=X,<Y` over `>=` or no versioning at all.